Field Sales Pipeline Software: A No‑BS Field Guide

 Essential Features for a Field Sales Tech Stack

 Pipeline software gets overrated fast.
-Outside sales teams do not lose deals because the dashboard lacks another chart.
-They lose deals because reps drive inefficient routes, miss visit windows, and let account contact frequency slip without anyone catching it.
+Outside sales teams don’t lose deals because the dashboard lacks another chart; they lose deals because reps drive inefficient routes, miss visit windows, and let account contact frequency slip without anyone catching it.

 Route intelligence comes first